Branston, Staffordshire: History

-Branston was originally a small village beside the River Trent and lies to the south of Burton upon Trent.
+The village lies beside the River Trent and to the south of town of Burton upon Trent.
 It spread in the 19th century along the main Burton to Lichfield road, which is now the dual carriageway A38.
 There is much 19th- and 20th-century housing along Clays Lane, north of the village, and along Burton Road to the east.
-Elsewhere, the land is mainly farmland, with the former Sinai Park in the northern part of the township.
+The village was mainly made up of farmland and small developments until new developments were built on the A38 and around the village, officially merging it with the town of Burton.

 Ryknild Street Roman road – from Wall near Lichfield to Little Chester in Derby – passes through the village.
 The name Branston is Old English and means an estate belonging to a man called Brant, a personal name of Scandinavian origin.
 The medieval village stood near the river, its position decided by its proximity to a ford.

-In 942 King Edmund granted an estate at Branston to Wulfsige the Black, possibly an ancestor of Wulfric Spot, the founder of Burton Abbey, and in 1066 it was held by Godgifu (Lady Godiva), the widow of Leofric, Earl of Mercia.
+In 942, King Edmund granted an estate at Branston to Wulfsige the Black, possibly an ancestor of Wulfric Spot, the founder of Burton Abbey, and in 1066 it was held by Godgifu (Lady Godiva), the widow of Leofric, Earl of Mercia.